PuchatekwSzortach/deep_learning_workshop/README.md

 A basic implementation of a neural network.
 Two files are provided:
 - net.py - contains definition of a simple neural network class
-- mnist.py - a simple examply of a network trained on mnist dataset
+- mnist.py - trains a simple network on mnist dataset, outputs result to console and `/tmp/mnist.html`

 This code is inspired by textbook "Neural networks and Deep Learning" by Michael A. Nielsen, and its accompanying code samples.